The Lake Marian Track in Fiordland, New Zealand deserves its own blog post.

 Accommodation near Lake Marian

 We stayed in Gunns Camp.
-Highly recommended.
+Which we highly recommend.
 The elderly couple who run it are lovely and very thoughtful.
-Don’t expect laundry facilities, wifi or phone signal though.
-There are however, a lot of sandflies so be prepared.

 The spacious lounge (with a fireplace!) and kitchen are really comfortable.
 The bathroom facilities are modern and warm.